 The Cu Chi area was the site of many bitter battles during the Vietnam/American war.

-There are a series of tunnels that were dug during the war so as to escape the battles by going underground.
+A series of tunnels were dug during the war to escape the battles by going underground.
 Over 200km of tunnels were dug, one branch even led under an American base that was located nearby.
 From the center of Cu Chi it was a 10-15 hour crawl/walk to the base.
-The tunnels are narrow and very low – you have to crawl or stoop in most of them.
+The tunnels are narrow and very low – and one has to crawl or stoop in most of them.
 There are different levels some just a few meters below the surface some much deeper.
 The first level contained many booby traps such as poison laced spikes hidden under a hole camouflaged as the regular earth.

-The central area around the Cu Chi village was heavily bombed with agent orange defoliate – our guide said that its only within the last 20 years that the jungle as started re-growing.
-You can enter one of the caves and crawl through for about 50 meters.
+The central area around the Cu Chi village was heavily bombed with agent orange defoliate – our guide said that regrowth began 35+ years after the war ended.
+Visitors can enter one of the caves and crawl through for about 50 meters.
 One of the sections has lighting.
-On your tour you will also see the dining facilities and the cook house.
+On the tour one will also see the dining facilities and the cook house.
 Smoke was routed through an elaborate system of tunnels that carried and dispersed the smoke many many meters away from the kitchen.
 This was to help escape detection by enemy troops.
 Dirt from the digging of the tunnels was carted several kilometers away from the actual tunnels so as not to arouse suspicion by the enemy.

 At the end of your tour, you will be able to eat some of the roots and drinks that the Cu Chi villagers subsisted on in the tunnels during the war.

-The Giac Lam Pagoda is recommended.
-This is among the oldest pagodas in the Saigon area and is located at 118 D Lac Long Quan – outside of central Saigon about 2.5 miles from Cholon (Chinatown).
+Giac Lam Pagoda is among the oldest pagodas in the Saigon area and is located at 118 D Lac Long Quan – outside of central Saigon about 2.5 miles from Cholon (Chinatown).
 Best to probably show your taxi or cyclo driver this address.

-Reunification Palace is well worth visiting, especially when you consider the admission fee is $1 US dollar and your self guided tour will take at least an hour if not longer.
-This palace is open daily from 7:30am until 11am, closed for 2 hours and then open again from 1pm until 4pm.
+Reunification Palace is highly recommended – a self guided tour will take at least an hour if not longer.
+The palace is open daily from 7:30am until 11am, closed for 2 hours and then open again from 1pm until 4pm.
 This was the presidential palace when the South Vietnamese were in power until 1975 when the north and south of Vietnam was joined as one country.
-In April 1975 communist tanks crashed through the iron gates in front of this palace.
+In April 1975 communist tanks crashed through the iron gates located in front.

-The other floors are worth visiting for their 60’s type elegance.
-The palace was built in the 60’s and still retains an air of a 60’s/70’s flavor.
+The other floors are worth visiting for their 1960s feel and decor.
+The palace was built in the 1960s and still retains a feel of this era.
 Some of the main rooms are quite elegant – where conferences and meetings by heads of state were held.
-The third floor contains more rooms and and outside roof which contains a helicopter and a note about the bombs that were dropped there in 1975.
+The third floor contains more rooms and and outside roof which contains a helicopter and a plaque about the bombs that were dropped there in 1975.
 There is a good view of the grounds from the 4th floor.
 Drinks and snacks are sold from a small vendor on the 4th floor.

 There are several other buildings.
 One contains a guillotine last used in Vietnam in 1960, there are replicas of the terrible “tiger cages” used during the war, and then before you wrap up your tour, you will walk through a building with more photographs focusing on conscientious war objectors.